 sCMOS Microscope Camera: Scientific CMOS cameras – or sCMOS cameras – evolved from CMOS microscope cameras.
 Specifically adapted to scientific requirements, this type of sensor is free from common drawbacks like high noise level and poor homogeneity, CMOS sensors can suffer from.
 Their fast frame rates, high dynamic range, and low noise perfectly support high-end fluorescence imaging applications.

 The signal-to-noise ratio (SNR) measures the overall quality of an image.
 The higher the SNR, the better the image.
-Signal refers to the number of photons originating from the object of interest collected by the sensor and converted into an electrical signal, while noise refers to the unwanted signals introduced into the image by the detector itself or originating from background optical signal.
+Signal refers to the number of photons originating from the object of interest collected by the sensor and converted into an electrical signal, while noise here refers to the stochastic nature of photon impacts on the sensor.
+This fluctuation in the number of detected photons is called Photon Shot Noise.
+Other noise contributions are Dark Current Noise of the detector, Read Noise from the AD converter, Background of the sample, room illumination etc.